Kenya at a Glance

-There are various classes for such permits, depending on your motive for coming to Kenya, as well as special passes for short-term assignees and international students.
-Unfortunately, we cannot describe all the requirements in detail, but we’ll briefly outline the most common options below.
+There are various classes for such permits, depending on your reason for coming to Kenya, as well as special passes for short-term assignees and international students.
+Unfortunately, we cannot describe all the requirements in detail, but we will briefly outline the most common options below.

 The Citizenship and Immigration Regulations were revised in summer 2012.
-Therefore, you will often find outdated references to the old classes online while the new categories are actually different now.
+Therefore, you often still find outdated references to the old classes online while the new categories are actually different now:

 - Class D covers “specific employment by a specific employer” in Kenya, covering expats on intra-company transfers, foreign assignees, and employees from abroad, as well as humanitarian workers employed by an officially recognized NGO or IGO.
 These two categories of expats used to need a class A and a class C permit, respectively, according to the old regulations.

 - Class I (formerly class E) is a permit for foreign missionaries wanting to work in Kenya.